TheStigh/MMM-WindyV2/README.md

 	- Can zoom in & out
 	- At certain zoom level you get streets rather than just colors

-... commands for voice is at the bottom of this Readme
+... commands for voice are at the bottom of this Readme

 ### CONFIGURATION
 You will need to get your own API key which can be obtained [here](https://api4.windy.com/api-key).